orangeduck/Cello-Website/pages/learn-garbage-collection.md

 The Garbage Collector scans the stack memory, and this naturally contains uninitialised values.
 Although it does this safely, if you are running a Cello program through Valgrind these accesses will be reported as errors.
-Other than these Cello, shouldn't have any memory errors in Valgrind, so the easiest way to disable these to examine any real problems is to run Valgrind with the option `--undef-value-errors=no`.
+Other than this Cello, shouldn't have any memory errors in Valgrind, so the easiest way to disable these to examine any real problems is to run Valgrind with the option `--undef-value-errors=no`.